SethSmigelski/under-the-weather/readme.txt

 * **Extra Details:** Optionally display "Feels Like" temperature and detailed wind information.
 * **Lightweight:** Enqueues assets only when needed and does not rely on heavy JavaScript libraries.
 * **Easy to Use:** Simply add a `<div>` with data attributes to any post or page to display the widget.
+* **Visual Performance Report:** Monitor your site's API usage with a bar chart that displays a 7-day history of cached requests versus new calls to the OpenWeather API.
+This provides a clear look at how the caching system is working to keep your site fast and your API calls low.

 == Installation ==